sergiofontes/lean-bem/README.md

 ```

 ### SCSS/Less
 A SCSS (or Less) file structure.
-Set variables, mixins and functions in the `mixins/` folder, and re-use them throughout the other blocks.
+Set variables, mixins and functions in the `utilities/` folder, and call out `globals/scaffold` on every block.
 ```
     scss/
-    ├── global/
+    ├── globals/
     │   ├── utilities.scss
     │   ├── colors.scss
     │   ├── typography.scss